JamesKyburz/level-airplanedb/readme.markdown

 # Gotchas

 This is a work in progress, conflicts are not handled at all!
 The client's changelog is what is written to the server.

+Updating keys in the same range as a running sync is not supported, doing this will incur loss of data.

 # install